Common Tablet Defects That Can Be Avoided EasilyPrint

 - Double press or impression

-Although there are several defects that affect the process, capping/laminating, hardness and sticking/picking are the three most common ones.
+Although there are several defects that affect the tablet making process, capping/laminating, hardness and sticking/picking are the three most commonly encountered.

 - Problems with the unit upstream